oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

          *          - confirmationOnUnregistration
          *          - confirmationOnRegistrationForQueue
          *          - confirmationOnQueueUpdate
-         * @param bool $useHtml whether to create HTML instead of plain text *
+         *
          * @return void
          */
-        public function modifyAttendeeEmailBody(
+        public function modifyAttendeeEmailBodyPlainText(
             \Tx_Oelib_Template $emailTemplate,
             \Tx_Seminars_OldModel_Registration $registration,
-            string $emailReason,
+            string $emailReason
-            bool $useHtml
         ) {
             // Your code here
         }

         /**
-         * Modifies the organizer notification email, just before it is sent.
+         * Modifies the attendee "Thank you" email body just before the subpart is rendered to HTML.
          *
+         * This method is called only, if HTML emails are configured for confirmation emails.
+         *
+         * You may modify or set marker values in the template.
+         *
+         * @param \Tx_Oelib_Template $emailTemplate
+         * @param \Tx_Seminars_OldModel_Registration $registration
+         * @param string $emailReason Possible values:
+         *          - confirmation
+         *          - confirmationOnUnregistration
+         *          - confirmationOnRegistrationForQueue
+         *          - confirmationOnQueueUpdate
+         *
+         * @return void
+         */
+        public function modifyAttendeeEmailBodyHtml(
+            \Tx_Oelib_Template $emailTemplate,
+            \Tx_Seminars_OldModel_Registration $registration,
+            string $emailReason
+        ) {
+            // Your code here
+        }

+        /**
+         * Modifies the organizer notification email just before it is sent.
+         *
-         * You may modify receiver or sender as well as subject and body of the eMail.
+         * You may modify receiver or sender as well as subject and body of the email.
          *
          * @param \Tx_Oelib_Mail $mail
          * @param \Tx_Seminars_OldModel_Registration $registration